From Student Loans to Financial Freedom: A Post-Graduation Roadmap

 Financial Challenges Faced by Recent Graduates

 Student loan debt has become an increasingly pressing issue for young adults in the United States.
 According to the Federal Reserve, outstanding student loan debt exceeded $1.7 trillion in 2022, making it the second-largest form of debt for Americans, surpassed only by mortgage debt.
-The average student loan balance for the graduating class 2021 was $38,792, a significant burden for those just starting their careers.
+The average student loan balance for the graduating class of 2021 was $38,792, a significant burden for those just starting their careers.

 This debt load has far-reaching consequences, impacting everything from homeownership and starting a family to career choices and retirement planning.
 Many graduates struggle to balance loan repayments with the need to save for the future and manage everyday expenses.
 As a result, financial freedom can seem like an unattainable dream.